Real Results from Real Users

 4. Repeat.

-The payoff is not "more planning."
-It is less thrash.
+The payoff isn't extra planning.
+It's a sharp reduction in thrash.
 You stop guessing and start executing.

 5) The Results